Judge Market LogoJudgeMarketUS

 The strength of event-based markets is precision.
 There is a right answer, and you either got it right or you did not.

-This is the newer, more experimental category — and it is where platforms like JudgeMarket operate.
+This is the newer category — and it is where JudgeMarket operates.

-Instead of betting on whether something will happen, you trade on how people collectively evaluate something.
-On JudgeMarket, the "something" is historical figures and public personalities.
-Every person has a price between 0 and 100 that reflects the crowd's judgment of their significance.
+Instead of trading on whether something will happen, you trade on how the public collectively evaluates a real person.
+On JudgeMarket, every public figure has a price between 0 and 100 that reflects the crowd's verdict on their standing — whether they are a contemporary politician like Lai Ching-te, a modern entrepreneur like Jack Ma, or a historical figure like Marie Curie.

 There is no resolution date.
 The market is continuous.
-You profit not by predicting a binary outcome, but by anticipating shifts in collective opinion.
-If you go long on Marie Curie at 90 and the market later values her at 95, you earn the difference.
+You profit not by predicting a binary outcome, but by anticipating shifts in collective verdict.
+If you go long on Marie Curie at 90 and the market later prices her at 95, you earn the difference.

-Reputation markets are fundamentally different from event markets.
-They are not about being right or wrong — they are about being early.
-They track something that is always in flux: how humanity feels about its own history.
+Reputation markets are fundamentally different from prediction markets.
+They are not about being right or wrong about a future event — they are about being early to a shift in public consensus.

-The prediction market landscape has expanded dramatically.
+The landscape has expanded dramatically.
 Here is a snapshot of the major players and what makes each one distinct.

 Polymarket remains the largest event-based prediction market by volume.
 Built on Polygon, it focuses on politics, economics, and current events.
 Its USDC-based system and on-chain settlement appeal to crypto-native traders.